 Today we have laws related to asset forfeiture and federal prosecution of crimes which voters in states decided to decriminalize.
 These are actions by law enforcement that many citizens feel are immoral.

-But Bitcoin can also be used for criminal purposes that we probably all agree are undesirable.
+also be used for criminal purposes that we probably all agree are undesirable.
 Extortion comes to mind.

 Sure, Bitcoin makes some bad things easier to do -- just as do shoes, phones and the Internet.
 But it's unwise to punish technology and innovation rather than the actual harmful actors.